-- a.
+- b.
+Interpret assessment results, following current research and professional standards and guidelines, to inform case conceptualization, classification, and recommendations, while guarding against decision-making biases, distinguishing the aspects of assessment that are subjective from those that are objective. - c.
+Communicate orally and in written documents the findings and implications of the assessment in an accurate and effective manner sensitive to a range of audiences. - d.
+Select and apply assessment methods, interpret assessment results, and communicate assessment results to pediatric patients, parents, and medical and non-medical colleagues, for a variety of child and adolescent problems, including both traditional mental health and behavioral health / medical challenges. - H. Intervention - a.
 Establish and maintain effective relationships with the recipients of psychological services. - b.
 Develop evidence-based intervention plans specific to the service delivery goals. - c.
 Implement interventions informed by the current scientific literature, assessment findings, diversity characteristics, and contextual variables. - d.
 Demonstrate the ability to apply the relevant research literature to clinical decision making. - e.
-Modify and adapt evidence-based approaches effectively when a clear evidence-base is lacking. - f.
-Evaluate intervention effectiveness, and adapt intervention goals and methods consistent with ongoing evaluation. - g.
-Develop and apply evidence-based psychological intervention for a variety of child and adolescent problems, including both traditional mental health and behavioral health / medical challenges, modifying and adapting approaches as necessary when clear evidence-base is lacking.
+Modify and adapt evidence-based approaches effectively when a clear evidencebase is lacking. - f.
+Evaluate intervention effectiveness and adapt intervention goals and methods consistent with ongoing evaluation. - g.
+Develop and apply evidence-based psychological intervention for a variety of child and adolescent problems, including both traditional mental health and behavioral health / medical challenges, modifying and adapting approaches as necessary when clear evidence-base is lacking. - I. Supervision - a.

-I. Supervision

-- a.
 Demonstrate knowledge of supervision models and practices - b.
 Apply supervision knowledge in direct or simulated practice with psychology trainees, or other health professionals.
 Examples of direct or simulated practice examples of supervision include, but are not limited to, role-played supervision with others, and peer supervision with other trainees. - J. Consultation and Interprofessional/interdisciplinary skills - a.
-Demonstrate knowledge and respect for the roles and perspectives of other professions. - b.
-Apply this knowledge in direct or simulated consultation with individuals and their families, other health care professionals, Interprofessional groups, or systems related to health and behavior. - c.
+Demonstrate knowledge and respect for the roles and perspectives of other professions. - Apply this knowledge in direct or simulated consultation with individuals and their families, other health care professionals, Interprofessional groups, or systems related to health and behavior. - c.
 Demonstrate knowledge and respect for the roles and perspectives of other professions in child and adolescent healthcare service delivery and apply this knowledge in direct consultation with other pediatric healthcare professionals.